mattbradburyuk/mushroom/README.md

  ```

+ Note
+ * The string of arguments need to be wropped in an array, eg '[ arg1, arg2, {contract_obj} ]'
+ * If the .sol function doesn't take any arguments and you don;t want to provide details in the contract object, you still need to provide an array with a blank contract object in it, ie. '[{}]'
- Note, there is no callback required, this is handled in the promise wrapper
+ * There is no callback required, this is handled in the promise wrapper

+##Common promises

+when you run mushroom_init.sh , common_promises_helper.js is copied into output/helper directory.
+This gives a set of common functions wrapped in promises which can be used in user code, currently includes:

+ * unlock_acc: prompts for password before unlocking the coinbase account
+ * end_success/ end_error functions for the end of the promise chain to pick up success or failure

+ I'm planning to add more.

 ##Example .sol files